Does the Senedd really need 36 more politicians?

 This number of MSs cannot fill all the committee seats and develop the specialist knowledge they need to deliver a properly functioning parliament in Wales.

 A good example of this is the controversial 20mph default speed limit which never actually went to a committee because there wasn’t sufficient space and time for it to be properly scrutinised.

 If an MS is on a committee that deals with a lot of legislation then they have less time to scrutinise government.

-In short, there’s too few people, spread far too thinly to be able to do the intricate job of running a country.
+In short, there are too few people, spread far too thinly to be able to do the intricate job of running a country.

 The result is that committees in the Senedd end up being faced with a choice – either legislating or scrutinising – whereas in Westminster and Scotland, they can do both.